ehando/march_madness/README.md

  ## Data Dictionary

- 1. Game Data: This dataset contains information on each game in the March Madness tournament, including the teams playing, the date and time of the game, the location, and the final score.
+ 1.Tournament Data: This dataset contains information on past March Madness tournaments, including the teams that participated, their seeding, and their performance in the tournament.

 ## Data Cleaning
 * Manipulated data to get specific variables of interest to be included in the data frame